Multi-frame blind deconvolution and phase diversity with statistical inclusion of uncorrected high-order modes: Processing and results

-We then MFBD-processed them as before, with and without FD and with and without SD, and the $\tau_{j\Mmfbd}$ SD contributions scaled to the individual $r_0$ values for each simulated wavefront.
+We then MFBD-processed these data as before, with and without FD and with and without SD, and the $\tilde\tau_{j\Mmfbd}$ SD contributions scaled to the individual $r_0$ values for each simulated wavefront.
 We processed only a subset of the different $\Mao$ values.
 The MFBD inversions were initialized with the wavefront coefficients at their true values, because we wanted to evaluate the optimum fits rather than the risk of convergence to local minima.

 The restored contrasts, shown in Fig.~\ref{fig:contrast_Mproc=Mao_var_r0}, are remarkably similar for the different $r_0$ distributions.
 Comparing the results with constant $r_0$ in Figs.~\ref{fig:contrast_withouttails_Mproc=Mao} and~\ref{fig:contrast_withtails_Mproc=Mao}, the FD contrasts without SD for varying $r_0$ are similar to those of the constant $r_0=6$, 8, or 10~cm datasets, while with SD the contrasts are consistently correct for constant and varying $r_0$.
-Without FD, the contrasts without SD are over-estimated for varying $r_0$ while they are not for constant $r_0$.
-With SD, processing the varying $r_0$ data without FD gives similar results as the constant $r_0=12$, 15, and 20~cm data.
+Without FD, the contrasts without SD are overestimated for varying $r_0$ while they are not for constant $r_0$.
+With SD, processing the varying $r_0$ data without FD gives similar results to the constant $r_0=12$, 15, and 20~cm data.
+Varying $r_0$ does not seem to be a problem for the SD methods.